 2. Vintage Posters

 Adorn your walls with vintage posters of old concerts or classic movies.
 It’s a nostalgic nod to the past and adds an artistic layer.
 In my own home, I love using posters that have a personal connection to my favorite bands.
+If you enjoy this retro aesthetic, you might also love these vintage bathroom tile ideas.

 3. Dim Lighting

 Install dim lighting to create a moody atmosphere typical of dive bars.
 Edison bulbs or neon signs work wonders here.
 I once used a dimmer switch in a project, allowing the bathroom to transition from day to night seamlessly.
+For more inspiration, explore these stylish ideas for recessed lighting.

 4. Sticker Mania